"Just put some aloe on it."

 You might also consider adding floating row covers to your crops at night.
 Pickleworms are most active after dark, so this strategy will substantially decrease the likelihood of infestation.
-Please remember to remove the covers during the day so that the bees can get to your crops however!
+Please remember to remove the covers during the day so that the bees can get to your crops.

-If you're in the Spring Hill, FL area and have questions about the pickleworm or any other subject pertaining to your crops, please drop by and say hello!
+If you're in the Spring Hill, FL area and have questions about the pickleworm or any other subject pertaining to your Florida garden, please drop by and say hello.
 We also specialize in landscape design and sod installation.
 You can also give us a call at 352-799-3200.
 We would love to hear from you today!

 1. Before digging, call 1-800-432-4770 for a free underground utility check.
 Accidentally cutting an underground utility is costly and potentially dangerous.
 Also check to see where your septic system is if you have one.
 Avoid planting near it.